jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.035.png)

-The fact that the reference goes outwards, does not make it an Out parameter.
+The fact that the reference goes outwards, might not make it an Out parameter.
 That just makes it a __Reference__ parameter.
 The fact, that the command only *writes* to the parameter makes it an Out parameter, so the term __Out__ is about value direction, not reference direction.

 An inactive command displays __Reference Out__ parameters the exact same way.
 The fact, that it is an inactive command, means, that it might not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.
 The reference target of a __Reference Out__ parameter of an inactive command definition is usually not filled in:

 ![](images/Input%20Output%20Parameter%20Passings.036.png)

-Here is a picture in which a command definition’s __Reference Out__ parameter does have its reference target filled in:
+Here is a picture in which a command definition’s __Reference Out__ parameter might have its reference target filled in:

 ![](images/Input%20Output%20Parameter%20Passings.037.png)